Forgot password

 • Very annoying to fight around surfaces, corners and forced approaches.

-• Less straightforward in raw toe-to-toe pressure than pure rushdown picks.
+• Less dominant in raw toe-to-toe pressure than pure rushdown picks.

 Stand